yinyaowhy/helloword/README.md

 # helloword
 The first note

-I can`t use github now
+I can`t use github now,
 but I`m learning it .